tenekev/terraform-cloudflare-tunnels/README.md

 3. Set up Cloudflared container.
     Upon starting, its given a token that was defined in Step 1.
 It connects to Cloudflare and pulls the config.

-The whole setup should tanke no more than a minute.
+The whole setup should take no more than a minute.

 ### 📝 Commands used in this project
 ```bash